 - 9. Specified information includes all information used to identify a QLP's qualified revenue. - 10.
-Unless the context otherwise requires, QLP includes any interconnected bodies corporate. - 11.
-Qualified revenue is the amount of revenue that, during the 2013/14 financial year (1 July to 30 June), the QLP received from supplying all or any of the following: - 11.1 telecommunications services by means of its public telecommunications network (PTN); and/or - 11.2 telecommunications services by means that rely primarily on the existence of its PTN or any other PTN. - 12.
+Unless the context otherwise requires, QLP includes all interconnected bodies corporate. - 11.
+PTN means a PTN in New Zealand, as defined in section 5 of the Act. - 12.
+Qualified revenue is the amount of revenue that, during the 2014/15 financial year (1 July to 30 June), the QLP received from supplying all or any of the following: - 12.1 telecommunications services by means of its public telecommunications network (PTN); and/or - 12.2 telecommunications services by means that rely primarily on the existence of its PTN or any other PTN. - 13.
 Qualified revenue does not include any amount paid by the Crown to a QLP as compensation for the cost of complying with a TSO instrument that contains a specified amount.
-This type of revenue is expressly excluded in the definition of qualified revenue in section 5 of the Act. - 13.
-Qualified revenue also excludes non-telecommunications services revenue (such as broadcasting), payments for telecommunications services between QLPs and in some specific circumstances payments to non-QLPs for telecommunications services purchased from another QLP. - 14.
-Telecommunications services (as defined in section 5 of the Act) mean only services (rather than goods, equipment and facilities), as goods, equipment and facilities cannot be supplied by means of a PTN or by means that rely primarily on the existence of a PTN. - 15.
-All specified information used to identify qualified revenue must be calculated on an accruals basis. - 16.
-For the purpose of these instructions, 'end-user equipment':
+This type of revenue is expressly excluded in the definition of qualified revenue in section 5 of the Act. - 14.
+Qualified revenue also excludes non-telecommunications services revenue (such as broadcasting), payments for telecommunications services between QLPs and in some specific circumstances payments to non-QLPs for telecommunications services purchased from another QLP. - 15.
+Telecommunications services (as defined in section 5 of the Act) mean only services (rather than goods, equipment and facilities), as goods, equipment and facilities cannot be supplied by means of a PTN or by means that rely primarily on the existence of a PTN. - 16.
+All specified information used to identify qualified revenue must be calculated on an accruals basis.

-- 16.1 means any or all handsets, tablets, USB modems, other consumer equipment, and business and other office end-user equipment; and - 16.2 does not mean equipment that is located inside the end-user's premises but which forms part of a QLP's PTN.
-For the avoidance of doubt, optical network terminals (ONT) installed inside the end-users' premises, external termination point (ETP) and internal termination points (ITPs) that are part of a QLP's PTN are not end-user equipment for the purpose of these instructions. - 17.
-For the purposes of these instructions, an auditor means, in relation to any information, a person who: - 17.1 is qualified for appointment as auditor under the Companies Act 1993 (or successor legislation), or is an auditor appointed by the Auditor-General; - 17.2 has no relationship with, or interest in, the QLP that is likely to involve the person in a conflict of interest; - 17.3 has not assisted with the compilation of the information or provided advice or opinions (other than in relation to audit reports or in respect of the interpretation of this determination) on the methodologies or processes used in compiling the information; and - 17.4 is not associated with nor directed by any person who has provided any such assistance, advice, or opinion.
+- 17. For the purpose of these instructions, 'end-user equipment': - 17.1 means any or all handsets, tablets, USB modems, other consumer equipment, and business and other office end-user equipment; and - 17.2 does not mean equipment that is located inside the end-user's premises but which forms part of a QLP's PTN.
+For the avoidance of doubt, optical network terminals (ONT) installed inside the end-users' premises, external termination point (ETP) and internal termination points (ITPs) that are part of a QLP's PTN are not end-user equipment for the purpose of these instructions. - 18.
+For the purposes of these instructions, an auditor means, in relation to any information, a person who: - 18.1 is qualified for appointment as auditor under the Companies Act 1993 (or successor legislation), or is an auditor appointed by the Auditor-General; - 18.2 has no relationship with, or interest in, the QLP that is likely to involve the person in a conflict of interest; - 18.3 has not assisted with the compilation of the information or provided advice or opinions (other than in relation to audit reports or in respect of the interpretation of this determination) on the methodologies or processes used in compiling the information; and - 18.4 is not associated with nor directed by any person who has provided any such assistance, advice, or opinion.